vimalrama/redux-registration-form-validation/README.md

 A not-so-straight-forward example of a using Redux-Form's SyncValidation to validate a form with nested levels (`FormSection`s), while showing errors on both the top and the bottom levels, and manually triggering validation by dispatching a redux action.

-The requirements are deceptivley simple.
+The requirements are deceptively simple.
 The form should validate that a user added his name, a valid email, and at least one bank account.

 At first glance, one might want to use a nested form with seperate validation to enter the bank account details.
 But [Redux-Form does not support nested forms](https://github.com/erikras/redux-form/issues/2446#issuecomment-272501744).